New Hire Onboarding

 Problem

 When I joined the project, the onboarding process lacked structure and effectiveness.
-There was no dedicated trainer, and new hires struggled with:

 Lack of tool training and clarity on workflows.